ahmettunahanbekdas/100DaysOfSwift/Introduction to Swift(1-15 Day) /Day10(classes and inheritance).md

     }
 }

-let mehmet = Person(id: 0, name: "Tunahan", surname: "Bekdaş")
+let tunahan = Person(id: 0, name: "Tunahan", surname: "Bekdaş")

 // If you try
 class SubPerson : Person{ // Inheritance from a final class 'Person'.
 You can't